7lenders/7lenders-Files/Workflow diagram.md

 ## Deployment Instructions

 ### Prerequisites
-Ensure the following are installed on your system:
+We ensure the following are installed on the system:
 - **Rust**
 - **Soroban CLI**
 - **Stellar Development Environment**